 NAFDAC is steadfast in its commitment to enforce these regulations rigorously to achieve the intended positive outcomes.
-The agency has collaboratively worked with essential stakeholders such as the Federal Ministry of Health, the Federal Ministry of Justice, and key Trans-Fat Coalition Partners in Nigeria, including Global Health Advocacy Incubator (GHAI), Network for Health Equity and Development (NHED), and Corporate Accountability & Public Participation Africa (CAPPA), to usher in these transformative regulations.
+The agency has collaboratively worked with essential stakeholders such as the Federal Ministry of Health, the Federal Ministry of Justice, and key Trans-Fat Coalition Partners, including Global Health Advocacy Incubator (GHAI), Network for Health Equity and Development (NHED), and Corporate Accountability & Public Participation Africa (CAPPA), to usher in these transformative regulations.

 Mr. Atanda John, the Director of Food Safety and Quality at the Federal Ministry of Health, has affirmed the ministry’s unwavering support for NAFDAC’s mission.
-He asserts that the revised regulations, aimed at preserving the health of Nigerian citizens, will be reinforced by policies and legal measures to ensure full compliance.
+He asserts that the revised regulations, aimed at preserving the health of citizens, will be reinforced by policies and legal measures to ensure full compliance.

-Dr. Jerome Mateni, representing NHED, lauded NAFDAC’s proactive approach in safeguarding public health and lauded the potential positive impact these regulations could have on Nigerian well-being.
+Dr. Jerome Mateni, representing NHED, lauded NAFDAC’s proactive approach in safeguarding public health and lauded the potential positive impact these regulations could have on well-being.
 Dr. Mateni further called for increased collaboration between the public and private sectors to amplify health initiatives across diverse avenues.

-As NAFDAC fortifies its commitment to safeguarding Nigerian health, these regulations stand as a testament to its dedication.
+As NAFDAC fortifies its commitment to safeguarding health, these regulations stand as a testament to its dedication.
 Through the meticulous review of regulations and the tireless pursuit of improved public health, NAFDAC’s actions will indubitably leave a lasting imprint on the nation’s well-being.